shubhambaghel34/react-web/README.md

         {/* <h5>{deliveryTime} minutes</h5> */}
       </div> -->

-11.Controlled and uncontrolled Component
+11.Controlled and unControlled Component
-- Parent componetn manages the state for child
+  - Parent component manages the state for child

--
+12.Context API
+- createContext is use to crate context
+- useContext hook provides ability to access created context in case of functional component
+- context.consumer is used in case of class component with callback function which has access
+- It uses consumer where it needs to consume and provider can be pass at root level or specific component
+- To update value need to pass as value in context.provider at root level or specific component
+- we can pass function to update any state value, use useContext where it will gives value from app or root level where its defined